indutny/range-finder/README.md

 `range-finder` is is an aid for these (perhaps niche) cases.
 Instead of creating a brand new stream for every request it stores and tracks previously created streams that were no fully read, and attempts to reuse them when requesting subsequent data.
-While this module is not a silver bullet, it can cut number of the created streams up to 4x in such cases.
+For the example of Chromium video loader above, using this module reduces the created streams from ~200 to ~3.

 ## Installation